ckan/ckanext-xloader/README.rst

 Developer installation
 ------------------------

-To install Express Loader for development, activate your CKAN virtualenv and in the directory up from your local ckan repo::
+To install XLoader for development, activate your CKAN virtualenv and in the directory up from your local ckan repo::

     git clone https://github.com/ckan/ckanext-xloader.git